-The existing cycle path along the edge of the railway tracks has been identified earlier in this document as suffering from a lack of passive surveillance and perceived lack of safety and security.
+The existing bike path along the edge of the railway tracks has been identified earlier in this document as suffering from a lack of passive surveillance and perceived lack of safety and security.
 Its position constrains the width of potential development parcels that could otherwise back straight onto the railway tracks.
 Due to its location pushed to the edge, it appears as a back-of-house or service access and feels secondary to vehicles.

-However, the cycle path does provide a direct, uninterrupted and segregated cycle route through the area, although it also functions as the only north-south pedestrian route.
+However, the bike path does provide a direct, uninterrupted and segregated bike route through the area, although it also functions as the only north-south pedestrian route.

-The Issues and Options AAP proposed two potential options for improving cycle access within the station area, building on its strengths while addressing weaknesses.
+This section proposes two potential options for improving bike access within the station area, building on its strengths while addressing weaknesses.